OJddJO/SSGE/README.md

 ## Documentation
 Each functions and structures are documented in the source code.
 See the header files for more information.
-I will be doing a proper documentation later :/
+I will make a proper documentation later :/

 ## Todo
 - ⬛ Z-Axis Map